tusharlock10/tj/README.md

 What's new in version 2.3.0-> Added compress(...) and extract(...) functions

 What's new in version 2.4.1-> Completely changed the pinput(...) functions due to some bugs in it.

+What's new in version 2.5.0-> Added tj module branding in encrypted files

+What's new in version 2.5.1-> Removed some bugs

+What's new in version 2.5.2-> Removed tj module branding from encrypted module as it didn't worked out

+What's new in version 2.5.3-> Removed some bugs